bjornmeansbear/lectureScripts/WhatIsSGD.md

 # What is Sustainable Graphic Design?

-My lecture today is called "What is sustainable graphic design?"

-I'm presenting you with a melange of arguments and definitions to help curate a space where visual designing and sustainability overlap meaningfully.
+My lecture is called "What is sustainable graphic design?"
+I'm presenting you with arguments and definitions to help curate a space where visual designing and sustainability overlap meaningfully.
 I'm going to walk us through some theories and a few case-studies dealing with "what Sustainable Aesthetics might look like."
 We'll talk materials, aesthetics, forms, processes, semiotics, and philosophies.

 ## Quick background